googlesamples/assistant-sdk-python/google-assistant-sdk/README.rst

     googlesamples-assistant-hotword --device_model_id 'my-model-identifier'

-Also see sample `README <googlesamples/assistant/library/README.rst`_.
+Also see the sample `library sample README <googlesamples/assistant/library/README.rst>`_.

 For Maintainers
 ---------------